Bowed Psaltery Buyer's Guide

 For more information about bowed psalteries and their history, please see HarpersGuild's article "Introduction to Bowed Psaltery."

-Makers By the Score - They are relatively easy for anyone with woodworking skills and a drill press to build, so a good number of builders have come and gone over the years.
+Makers By the Score - Bowed psalteries are relatively easy for anyone with woodworking skills and a drill press to build, so a good number of builders have come and gone over the years.
 This folksy psaltery was on display in West Virginia's Tamarack folk art gallery recently.
 Unfortunately, the builder's name was not provided.
+It is probably a Westman - see below.
 Click for bigger picture.Some, like the one to the right, recently spotted at Tamarack, are "folksy" one-offs, built by people who specialize in home-made-looking instruments like cigar-box banjos and dulcimers.
 They usually sound very nice.

 Many "cottage industries" that built high-quality offerings similar to the four shown in the opening photo have emerged, built psalteries for a few years, then shut down, though a few are still operating.

-The most prolific builders for the last few decades were Gene and Jessica Jaeger, makers of the Unicorn Strings instruments.
+The most prolific builders for the last several decades were Gene and Jessica Jaeger, makers of the Unicorn Strings instruments like the black one shown below.
 Unfortunately, they had to discontinue production about 2022, but many examples turn up on the used market.
 The psalteries shown at the top and bottom of the picture near the top are both Unicorn Strings products.

 A few custom builders are still operating.
 We will list the ones we know of on this page, with the caveat that they come and go quickly.